Best Cheap Health Insurance in Ohio (2025)

 What is the best cheap health insurance in Ohio?

 Anthem is the best cheap health insurance company in Ohio.
 Anthem gives you access to a wide selection of doctors, includes great coverage, and has high customer satisfaction.
 The cheapest Anthem plan in Ohio costs $450 per month if you pay full price.
-That's $48 more than Molina, which has the absolute cheapest rates in the state, starting at $402 per month.
+That's $48 more than Molina, which has the absolute most affordable rates in the state, starting at $402 per month.

 What is the average cost of health insurance in Ohio?